4lejandrito/cliferay/README.md

 cliferay Commands:
-  aliases           Print the aliases script completions       Print the completions script update            Update cliferay to the latest version
+  aliases           Print the aliases script completions       Print the completions script repo              Open the cliferay GitHub repository in the browser update            Update cliferay to the latest version

 Build Commands: